NelsonPython/Connect_IoT_Device_to_I3/README.md

 Step 4:  Register your buyer account at the <a href="http://3.15.198.123:8000/" target="Top">I3 Marketplace</a>

-Step 5:  Open the subscribe script in your tutorial and make sure the I3 marketplace IP address and port are correct.
+Step 5:  Click on the "Retrieving your data subscription" to open the subscribe script in your tutorial.
+Make sure the I3 marketplace IP address and port are correct.
 Replace the placeholders with your username, your password, and your API key.

 ## Testing your device